Making your business wheelchair accessible is more than just an act of compliance—it’s a commitment to inclusivity and customer care.

 7. Be considerate and sensitive

-In the event that a person with a disability asks you to change a policy or requests additional assistance, give yourself time to consider it and make yourself available.
+If a person with a disability asks you to change a policy or requests additional assistance, take time to consider it.
 Check if the request corresponds to any specific legal requirements concerning people with disability.

 8. Find alternatives